-If you're looking for a delicious pecan pie that contains no eggs, dairy, oil, gluten, or corn syrup, you've found it!
-We're using whole-food ingredients to create a custard-y filling that will leave you wanting for nothing.
-Paired with this popular gluten-free pie crust (a reader favorite), this healthy vegan pecan pie is ready for your holiday table.
+If you're looking for a delicious pecan pie without eggs, dairy, oil, gluten, or corn syrup, you've found it!
+We're using whole-food ingredients to create a light, custard-y filling you'll love.
+Paired with this popular gluten-free pie crust (a reader favorite), this healthy vegan pecan pie is ready for your holiday table!
 Vegan and free from oil, gluten, soy, coconut, and refined sugar.

 Y'all know I'm a sucker for baking with oats.
 Heck, not even just baking, as evidenced by my Oat Ice Cream obsession.

 Whether I'm using oat flour in breads, cookies, and muffins, or adding oats to pie filling like in this healthy pumpkin pie, the neutral flavor and textural versatility of oats continues to save the day.
 And I love that oats are inexpensive and readily available.

 I may have been born and raised in the South, but I'm still surprised this is my third pecan pie recipe on the site.
 That's one for each holiday season that My Quiet Kitchen has existed!
 But this is the first one made entirely from whole-food ingredients, which means no vegan butter or refined sugar.